Category: Community

 Phase 4: Energy Independence

-NFE exists as co-owner of the microgrid by selling the operational microgrid to an entity representing the community or to a group of members living in the community.
+NFE exists as co-owner of the microgrid by transfering the operational microgrid to an entity (another co-op) representing the community.
 This can be started during phases 1 to 3 by baking in lease-to-own economics into the energy as a service contract NFE has with the community.

 Teaching others to do the same